elena-orlova/elena-orlova.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in computer science at the University of Chicago.
 I am honored to work with Professor [Rebecca Willett](https://willett.psd.uchicago.edu).
-My research interests are machine learning, with an emphasis on scientific applications: an application of generaive models for quantum simulations, emulators for chaotic systems, weather forecasting.
+My research interests are machine learning, with an emphasis on scientific applications: using generaive models for quantum simulations, emulators for chaotic systems, weather forecasting.
 I have experience with tensor networks for neural networks compression and generative adversarial networks.

 Before my PhD, I obtained bachelor's degree at mathematics, and master's degree in mathematics and computer science.